Doug McLeod was buried at Derrinallum on Wednesday September 4, 2013.

 He formed McLeod Electrics and was first to build dedicated CFA radios.

 It was an exciting time in developing systems for brigades and groups to work with radio and showing the new CFA administration how it could be done.
 Over 10 years he equipped several mobiles in each brigade with radios.
 He made a range of models as he made improvements.
-Many of the several hundred he built still exist in working order in farm sheds.

 Two models of "McLeod Electrics" CFA transceivers